 A microloan is a small loan that can provide up to $ 50,000.
 Due to the relatively small amount of loans, these loans are suitable options for new businesses and businesses that do not require large amounts of cash.

 Many microloans are offered through nonprofits or governments like the SBA, but you may need to provide collateral (office equipment, real estate, personal assets, etc.) to qualify for these loans.
-These loans are usually available to start-ups, new businesses, and businesses in underprivileged regions.
+These are usually available for a business loan for startups, new businesses, and businesses in underprivileged regions.